-Receiving a payment is almost instant with Bitcoin.
-However, there is a 10 minutes delay on average before the network begins to confirm your transaction by including it in a block and before you can spend the bitcoins you receive.
+Receiving notification of a payment is almost instant with Bitcoin.
+However, there is a delay before the network begins to confirm your transaction by including it in a block.
 A confirmation means that there is a consensus on the network that the bitcoins you received haven't been sent to anyone else and are considered your property.
 Once your transaction has been included in one block, it will continue to be buried under every block after it, which will exponentially consolidate this consensus and decrease the risk of a reversed transaction.
-Every user is free to determine at what point they consider a transaction confirmed, but 6 confirmations is often considered to be as safe as waiting 6 months on a credit card transaction.
+Each confirmation takes between a few seconds and 90 minutes, with 10 minutes being the average.
+If the transaction pays too low a fee or is otherwise atypical, getting the first confirmation can take much longer.
+Every user is free to determine at what point they consider a transaction sufficiently confirmed, but 6 confirmations is often considered to be as safe as waiting 6 months on a credit card transaction.

-Transaction fees are used as a protection against users sending transactions to overload the network.
+Transaction fees are used as a protection against users sending transactions to overload the network and as a way to pay miners for their work helping to secure the network.
 The precise manner in which fees work is still being developed and will change over time.
-Because the fee is not related to the amount of bitcoins being sent, it may seem extremely low (0.0005 BTC for a 1,000 BTC transfer) or unfairly high (0.004 BTC for a 0.02 BTC payment).
-The fee is defined by attributes such as data in transaction and transaction recurrence.
-For example, if you are receiving a large number of tiny amounts, then fees for sending will be higher.
-Such payments are comparable to paying a restaurant bill using only pennies.
-Spending small fractions of your bitcoins rapidly may also require a fee.
-If your activity follows the pattern of conventional transactions, the fees should remain very low.
+Because the fee is not related to the amount of bitcoins being sent, it may seem extremely low or unfairly high.
+Instead, the fee is relative to the number of bytes in the transaction, so using multisig or spending multiple previously-received amounts may cost more than simpler transactions.
+If your activity follows the pattern of conventional transactions, you won't have to pay unusually high fees.

 This works fine.
 The bitcoins will appear next time you start your wallet application.
 Bitcoins are not actually received by the software on your computer, they are appended to a public ledger that is shared between all the devices on the network.
 If you are sent bitcoins when your wallet client program is not running and you later launch it, it will download blocks and catch up with any transactions it did not already know about, and the bitcoins will eventually appear as if they were just received in real time.
 Your wallet is only needed when you wish to spend bitcoins.